booherbg/interactive-pumpkin/README.md

 ### Adding More Effects

-Edit `config/effects.json` to add more effects.
-Find effect IDs in WLED documentation or by inspecting the `/json/effects` endpoint on your WLED controller.
+Edit `config/effects.json` to add more effects to the UI.

+**Reference:** See `config/effects-reference.json` for the complete list of 170+ WLED effects with IDs.
+This file contains all available effects from WLED firmware including:
+- Basic effects (Solid, Blink, Breathe, etc.)
+- Animation effects (Rainbow, Fire, Meteor, etc.)
+- Advanced effects (Pacifica, DNA Spiral, Black Hole, etc.)
+- Audio-reactive effects (GEQ, Freqwave, Waterfall, etc.)

 ### Adding More Palettes

-Edit `config/palettes.json` to add custom palettes.
-Include color previews for better visual feedback.
+Edit `config/palettes.json` to add more palettes to the UI.

+**Reference:** See `config/palettes-reference.json` for the complete list of 70+ WLED palettes with IDs.
+This file contains all available palettes from WLED firmware including themed palettes like Fire, Ocean, Forest, Party, Sunset, and many more.

 ### Changing Feature Mapping